kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 vmservice   ClusterIP   172.30.3.149   <none>        27017/TCP   2m
 ```

-You can connect to the VirtualMachine by service IP and service port inside the cluster network:
+You can connect to the VirtualMachineInstance by service IP and service port inside the cluster network:

 ```bash
 $ ssh cirros@172.30.3.149 -p 27017
 ```

-## Expose VirtualMachine as a NodePort Service
+## Expose VirtualMachineInstance as a NodePort Service

-Expose the SSH port (22) of a VirtualMachine running on KubeVirt by creating a
+Expose the SSH port (22) of a VirtualMachineInstance running on KubeVirt by creating a
 `NodePort` service:

 ```yaml